apache/flagon-distill/distill/segmentation/README.rst

 Create Segment
 **************
 The most literal way to create ``Segment`` objects is through the use of the ``create_segment`` function.
-This function takes in three parameters in order to create ``Segment`` objects: a target dictionary of UserAle logs, a list of segment names, and a list of tuples that represent the start ``clientTime`` and end ``clientTime`` of the segment.
+This function takes in three parameters in order to create ``Segment`` objects: a target dictionary of UserALE logs, a list of segment names, and a list of tuples that represent the start ``clientTime`` and end ``clientTime`` of the segment.
 Given this information, segments can be created as follows:

 .. code:: python

-    # Sorted dictionary of UserAle logs
+    # Sorted dictionary of UserALE logs
     sorted_dict

     # List of segment names